Star editorial: Education is the best weapon against scams

 Never send cash to strangers.
 Never buy gift cards and then provide the numbers to a caller.
 Any request for payment via gift card is a “sure sign” of a scam, Lewis said.

 Use apps and services offered by your phone company to cut down on robocalls and unknown callers.
 Once you get a suspicious call, block the number.
 When in doubt, hang up.
-Always feel free to call the Calistoga Police Department at 942-2810.
+Always feel free to call the St. Helena Police Department at 967-2850.

 Most important, authorities stress, slow down.
 Don’t panic.
 Scammers try to create a sense of urgency to pressure us into acting rashly.
 Don’t let them.